Treat Periodontal Disease In Austin

-- Professional cleanings — The best treatment for gum disease is to not get it.
-We help you with that during your twice-yearly professional cleanings.
-Our hygienists chip off tartar that has built up over the six months.
+- Professional Teeth Cleanings — The best treatment for periodontal disease is to not get it in the first place.
+We help you with that during your twice-yearly professional teeth cleanings at our Austin dental practice.
+Our dental hygienists chip off tartar that has built up over the six months.
 Plaque is removed.
 And we check for signs of gum recession and irritation.
 These are early clues.
 At this point Dr. Winters may use salivary testing from OralDNA Labs to identify bacteria that point to early gum disease.

 - Root scaling and planing — This is basically removing tartar from below the gumline.
 Done under local anesthesia, Dr. Winters uses our dental diode laser for this task called gum scaling.
 He then makes the surface smooth so that the gums can reattach.
 This is called gum scaling.